 Ok, so now that we’ve looked (very quickly) at why you need your own domain name and web hosting, you may be feeling a bit intimidated.
 Don’t worry, getting your own blog set up is very easy and I’ll walk through the process.

-Websites on SiteGround load faster than on Bluehost or any other web host in the same class that I’ve tried.
+Websites on SiteGround load faster than most other web host in the same class that I’ve tried.
 How fast or slow your blog loads is extremely important.
 Every extra fraction of a second that your page takes to load will cost you a percentage of your visitors, because we’re all so impatient today.
 A fast-loading blog is critical if you want to keep visitors on your site and encourage them to come back again.
 SiteGround’s servers are specifically set up and optimized for WordPress, and we’ll be installing WordPress to power the blog.

 Customer service is also a big factor when it comes to choosing a web host.
 I recommend never purchasing web hosting from a company that doesn’t offer customer service 24 hours per day (fortunately, most of the bigger hosts do).
 The last thing you want is to have an issue with your blog or website and to have to wait hours, or even days if it’s a weekend, to get in touch with a support rep. Trust me, I’ve been there.